Cat5TV/pinecraft/README.md

 # Pinecraft

-## Minecraft Server (Spigot) Installer for Raspberry Pi 4 and Other SBCs such a PINE64, ODROID and more
+## Minecraft Server Installer for Raspberry Pi 4 and Other SBCs such a PINE64, ODROID and more

 This installer will setup a Minecraft Server running the latest version of Spigot.